 Shiva constitutes a part of a powerful triad of divine energy within the cosmos of the Hindu religion.
 There is Brahma, the benevolent creator of the universe; there is Vishnu, the sagacious preserver; then there is Shiva, the destroyer.
 “Destroyer” in this sense is not an entirely negative force, but one that is expansive in its impact.
 In Hindu religious philosophy all things must come to a natural end so they can begin anew, and Shiva is the agent that brings about this end so that a new cycle can begin.

-The Metropolitan Museum’s Shiva Nataraja was made some time in the eleventh century during the Chola Dynasty (9th-13th centuries C.E.) in south India, in what is now the state of Tamil Nadu.
+The Metropolitan Museum’s Shiva Nataraja was made some time in the eleventh century during the Chola Dynasty (ninth to thirteenth centuries C.E.) in south India, in what is now the state of Tamil Nadu.
 One of the longest lasting empires of south India, the Chola Dynasty heralded a golden age of exploration, trade, and artistic development.
 A great area innovation within the arts of the Chola period was in the field of metalwork, particularly in bronze sculpture.
 The expanse of the Chola empire stretched south-east towards Sri Lanka and gave the kingdom access to vast copper reserves that enabled the proliferation of bronze work by skilled artisans.